Tom Allen (comedian)

-Thomas Paul Allen (born 14 June 1983) is an English comedian, actor, writer and presenter.
-In 2005, he won the So You Think You're Funny contest at the Edinburgh Festival Fringe.
+Tom Allen (born 14 June 1983) is an English comedian, singer, actor, writer and presenter.
+His breakthrough as a comedian came when he won the So You Think You're Funny contest in 2005, at the Edinburgh Festival Fringe.

+His screen credits as an actor include Colour Me Kubrick (2005), Starter for Ten (2006), Sensitive Skin (2007), TNT Show (2009) and Tamara Drewe (2010).

+On television as host or in guest appearances, credits include 8 Out of 10 Cats Does Countdown, Live at the Apollo, The Dog Ate My Homework, The Crystal Maze, Mock the Week, Big Brother's Big Mouth, Big Brother's Little Brother, Ready or Not, Bake Off: The Professionals, The Great British Bake Off, The Great British Bake Off: An Extra Slice, The Great Christmas Bake Off, The Apprentice: You're Fired!, Hypothetical, Richard Osman's House of Games, QI, Celebrity Catchphrase, Tipping Point, Cooking with the Stars, the British Comedy Awards, and It'll Be Alright on the Night (2025).

 Early life and education

-Allen attended Coopers School in Chislehurst.
+Allen was born on 14 June 1983 in Bromley, Greater London.
+He attended Coopers School in Chislehurst.
 He trained with the National Youth Theatre, performing with the company in London and Manchester, in addition to working on outreach projects, films and also forming part of their Company Management Team.

 Career

 In 2005, at the age of 22, Allen won the UK comedy newcomer award, So You Think You're Funny.
 The same year, he won the BBC New Comedy Award.
 In 2016, he supported Sarah Millican on her sold-out tour of Australia, New Zealand and the UK.
 He has also supported Josh Widdicombe, Romesh Ranganathan and Michael McIntyre.

 After a sell-out run of his show Indeed at the Edinburgh Festival in 2016, he returned to The Pleasance in Edinburgh the following year with his show Absolutely.
 Allen subsequently embarked on his first solo tour around the UK in September 2017; he extended the tour into 2018, including two London runs at the Soho Theatre.